element-hq/hydrogen-web/doc/FAQ.md

 It used work in pre-webkit Edge, to have it work on Windows Phone, but that support has probably bit-rotted as it isn't tested anymore.

 The following browser extensions are known to break Hydrogen
- - uBlock Origin (seems to block the service worker script)
+ - uBlock Origin (Some custom filters seem to block the service worker script)

 ## Is there a way to run the app as a desktop app?